Affordable Probate Lawyers

 The Straits Times

-For over 30 years, PKWA probate lawyers have helped countless families to obtain a Grant of Probate (where there is a will) or a Grant of Letters of Administration (where there is no will).
-These Grants are required so that the executor and administrator can manage the deceased’s estate and distribute the inheritance to the lawful beneficiaries.
+PKWA Law is a leading and award-winning probate law firm known for our commitment to providing affordable, fixed-fee legal services to our clients.
+For over 30 years, our experienced probate lawyers in Singapore have helped countless families to obtain a Grant of Probate (where there is a will) or a Grant of Letters of Administration (where there is no will).
+These Grants are required so that the assets can be “unlocked” and the assets distributed to the lawful beneficiaries.

-PKWA family and probate lawyers are consistently named as leading Singapore lawyers by the Straits Times, Benchmark Litigation, Asian Legal Business, Singapore Business Review and Doyle’s Guide.
+Our lawyers are constantly named as leading Singapore family lawyers by the Straits Times, Benchmark Litigation, Asian Legal Business, Singapore Business Review and Doyles Guide.
 Our firm has more than 130 employees and 30 years of history.
-Our clients include all the major banks such as DBS, UOB, OCBC and Maybank.
+Our clients include DBS, UOB, OCBC and Maybank.
 We are a safe and trusted choice.

 The Grant of Probate